 So, how does your credit profile affect your auto loan interest rate?

 Loan defaults, repossession, bankruptcy, and low credit score lower your chances of getting a low auto loan interest rate.
 For lenders, these are red flags of a high-risk borrower.
 If you are quite short on cash and are being careful about every penny you spend, you wouldn’t want to go for a high-interest auto loan.
-And this is the reason why finance experts suggest fixing your credit first, delaying the car purchase, before taking out an auto loan when you have bad credit.
+Moreover, this is the reason why finance experts suggest fixing your credit first, delaying the car purchase, before taking out an auto loan when you have bad credit.
 This is so you can get approved for a more affordable auto loan once you acquired a higher credit score.

 The Repayment Period You Choose